benplumridge/NN_FPN/README.md

 This repository contains code for the paper:

-** Neural Network-Based Adaptive Filtering of the Spherical Harmonic Method **
+**Neural Network-Based Adaptive Filtering of the Spherical Harmonic Method**
-  Benjamin Plumridge, Cory Hauck, Steffen Schotth\"ofer To Be Published in the Journal of Scientific Computing, Sept.
-2025
+Benjamin Plumridge, Cory Hauck, Steffen Schotthöfer
+*To appear in the Journal of Scientific Computing, September 2025*
-Doi link (to be added)
+DOI: [to be added]

 ---